 Jon Blais passed away at the age of 35 on May 27, 2007, but the awareness he created that day and the charity he created to help find a cure for ALS will live on forever.
 “You can choose to be pissed off or pissed on,” he told me in an interview after the race.
 Blazeman, as always, chose the former.

-Reflections from Kenny (Wooman) Woo – Jon’s videographer in Kona, 2005
+Reflections from Kenny (Wooman) Woo – 2019 Inductee (Sports Broadcasting Hall of Fame – Technical Crafts) and Jon’s videographer in Kona, 2005

 2008 Giant Steps Award – A Hero Amongst Us(NCAS)